 - To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding. - I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - I shall inform the Corporate Secretary of PLC of any changes in the abovementioned information within five days from its occurrence.

-IN WITNESS WHEREOF, I have hereunto set my hand on this FEB 14 2020 in
+IN WITNESS WHEREOF, I have hereunto set my hand on this 9090- in IF BT ri ciry Me tro Manila.
+1000 LEB 14 Luce

-ROMAN FELINE S. RIVES
+ROMAN FELINE S. REYES

-SUBSCRIBED AND SWORN to before me this Metro Manila, affiant exhibiting to me his in
+SUBSCRIBED AND SWORN to before me this

-FEB 1 4 2020
+FFB 1 & 2020